jge162/Action-Workflows/README.md

 # Purpose of this repo:

-To create, simple to use GitHub actions on any repo for initial setup.
+To create, simple to use GitHub actions on any repo for initial setup...

 # Example action to run a `python.py` file to verify no errors in code: